Poland in December: tips for making the most of your winter in Poland

 Christmas Eve (Wigilia)

-Christmas Eve is not a public holiday in Poland.
-Shops and businesses are open no longer than 2 pm.
+A public holiday in Poland.
+Stores, malls, shopping centers, public institutions, and schools are CLOSED.
 Christmas Eve Dinner – kolacja wigilijna – is Poland’s most important Christmas celebration.
-Click here to learn more about Christmas traditions and celebrations in Poland.
+Click here to learn more about Christmas traditions in Poland.
 The Christmas Eve traditions include waiting for a first star, the Christmas wafer (opłatek), 12 meat-free courses, an extra seat for an unexpected guest, hay under the tablecloth, and a special midnight mass (pasterka).

 Christmas Day (Boże Narodzenie)